 5.1 Discussion

+The overall goal of the study was to create a unified SEM model that incorporated the Community of Inquiry framework, the Cognitive Load framework, and other measurable features such as demographics and grades to explore the various relationships between these frameworks.
+Through the use of intermediate latent factors, we were able to develop models for each of these constructs separately as well as model that used these estimates to explore their relation to one another.
 As we were able to create a unified SEM model that fit our data far better than using Exploratory Factor Analysis on all measurable data collected, we provide a brief summary of our method so that others may replicate it.

 Create SEM Model for 3-factor (teaching, social, cognitive presences) structural model with Community of Inquiry data.